The Complete Guide to Kopi Luwak Coffee in 2024

 The enzymatic process that the beans undergo inside the civet’s gastrointestinal tract breaks down and alters the protein structure of the beans.
 As proteins are partly responsible for the bitterness in coffee, the decreased protein level means that the drink is less bitter.

-The increase in popularity of kopi luwak because of its uniqueness has led to the majority of it being mass-produced on farms to keep up with demand.
+The rise in popularity of kopi luwak, due to its uniqueness, has led to its mass production on farms to meet demand.

-However, Asian palm civets are often kept in appalling conditions.
-They’re kept in tiny cages, being force-fed nothing but coffee cherries to maximize profits.
+However, farms often keep Asian palm civets in appalling conditions, confining them to tiny cages and force-feeding them nothing but coffee cherries to maximize profits.

-Around a day and a half after consuming the coffee cherries, the beans are defecated.
-The faeces containing the coffee beans are collected and processed by workers on the farms.
+About a day and a half after consuming the cherries, the civets defecate the beans.
+Workers collect the faeces containing the coffee beans and process them on the farms.

-Through meticulous sorting, cleaning, washing, and drying, the beans are prepared for roasting, which can then be sold to consumers to make into a cup of coffee.
+Through meticulous sorting, cleaning, washing, and drying, the workers prepare the beans for roasting, after which they sell them to consumers to make into a cup of coffee.

-It is believed by some that the process of passing through the intestines of the civet gives the drink a smoother and richer taste, which is thought to justify the staggeringly high price of this coffee.
+Some believe that passing through the intestines of the civet gives the drink a smoother and richer taste, which they think justifies the staggeringly high price of this coffee.

 Despite its alternative name of cat-poop coffee, the Asian palm civet is not a type of cat of the felidae family.
 Palm civets are small, slender-bodied, mostly nocturnal mammals of the viverridae family, which are native to Asia.[1]